velorek1/keyc/README.md

-# keyc
-Proof-of-concept keylogger for Linux using libevdev
 # [keyc] : KeyCapture

 An example proof-of-concept keylogger for Linux using `libevdev`.
 This program captures keyboard input and requires root privileges to run.